candu/blog-old/source/_posts/2012-11-07-healthy-isnt-a-place-you-go-to.markdown

 That grouping is a *pattern profile* in your doctor's mind, and it informs their *expert other-knowledge* of you.

-By contrast, you have intimate knowledge of your body and its symptoms.
+By contrast, you have intimate *self-knowledge* of your body and its symptoms.
 When do they occur?
 After eating which foods?
 In which locations?
 How often?
 How severe?
 The doctor will often ask these more *technical questions* to fill in the data missing from their patterns.
 There are,